ryouchinsa/Rectlabel-support/README.md

 # Rectlabel-support
-This is the support page for "RectLabel - Labeling images for object detection" on Mac App Store. https://itunes.apple.com/app/rectlabel-labeling-images-for-object-detection/id1210181730?mt=12
+This is the support page for "RectLabel for object detection" on Mac App Store. https://itunes.apple.com/app/rectlabel-labeling-images-for-object-detection/id1210181730?mt=12

 The document how to use RectLabel.